CleverCloud/documentation/content/doc/applications/dotnet/_index.md

 ### .NET version

 The default version used on Clever Cloud is `8.0`.
 You can change it by setting the `CC_DOTNET_VERSION` environment variable to `6.0`.
-We don't support non-LTS and older versions.
+Clever Cloud doesn't support non-LTS and older versions.

 ### Requirements